will-thomson4/will-thomson4/README.md

 ---------------------------------------------------------------------------------------

 #### Tech Stack:
-Python, Typescript, NodeJs, React, NextJs.
-But I've also dabbled in C++, Flutter and Swift.
+Python, Typescript, NodeJs, React, NextJs, NestJs.
+But I've also dabbled in C++, Go and Flutter.
 Looking to pick up some Rust.

 ---------------------------------------------------------------------------------------